Skip to main content

 About the 2025 Solar, Energy Efficiency, & Lighting (SEEL) Program

-The 2025 SEEL program provides grant funding and technical assistance for nonprofits, community organizations, and small businesses to improve building efficiency and install solar energy.
+The 2025 SEEL program provides grant funding and technical assistance for nonprofits, community organizations, and small businesses to improve building efficiency and install solar panels or battery storage.
 This program progresses the City of Bloomington’s goals to increase renewable energy sources, decrease CO2 emissions from fossil fuel consumption, and support local organizations across the community.

-Eligible projects for funding under the 2025 SEEL program include two project types: energy efficiency or solar.
-Solar grants provide $25,000 to sponsor a solar photovoltaic (PV) panel system installation, performed by the City’s SEEL program partner, MPI Solar.
+Eligible projects for funding under the 2025 SEEL program include three project types: energy efficiency, solar and/or battery.
+Solar and battery grants provide $25,000 to sponsor a solar photovoltaic (PV) panel system installation, $20,000 to sponsor a battery energy storage system (for non-profits only), or a combined $45,000 solar and battery installation (for non-profits only).
+Solar and battery installations are performed by the City’s SEEL program partner, Solar Energy Solutions.
 Energy efficiency grants provide $10,000 to reimburse upgrades that reduce energy demand, such as energy efficient HVAC equipment or building weatherization.
-An application is required before beginning any project.
+An approved application is required before beginning any project.

 Eligible Organizations